-UCC Hospital: MLP donates Mobile Library and TV to UCC children’s ward
+UCC Hospital: MLP donates mobile library and TV to UCC Children’s Ward

-The Mobile Library Project (MLP), an initiative under the auspices of Boa Daakye (help the future) Foundation has donated a mobile library and TV to the Children’s Ward at the University of Cape Coast (UCC) Hospital on 23rd April 2021 to mark World Book and Copyright Day.
+The Mobile Library Project (MLP), an initiative under the auspices of Boa Daakye (help the future) Foundation donated a mobile library and TV to the Children’s Ward at the University of Cape Coast (UCC) Hospital on April 23, 2021, to mark World Book and Copyright Day.

 As the name implies, it seeks to ignite the reading interest of children with the hope of improving their health conditions over time through cognitive exercise.